pyscioffice/email2pdf2/README.md

   builddeb` to create a `.deb` package, then install it with `dpkg -i mydeb.deb`.
 This will prompt you regarding any missing dependencies.

+### Fedora/RHEL/CentOS

+* [wkhtmltopdf](https://wkhtmltopdf.org/) - Install using `dnf install wkhtmltopdf`.
+* Others - you may need to install system versions of some Python library dependencies, or use a virtualenvironment.
+  * For a virtualenvironment, create one using `python3 -m venv venv`, enable it using `source venv/bin/activate` (works on most shells), and then install requirements using `pip3 install -r requirements.txt`.
+You'll need the virtualenvironment active when running the program (re-run `source`).
+  * If you don't want to use a virtualenvironment, run the above `pip3` command;
+    if it complains that it can't install a given dependency, you'll need to install the system variant using `dnf install python3-depname`.

 ### OS X

 * [wkhtmltopdf](http://wkhtmltopdf.org/) - Install the package from